aghaynes/stats_edu_vignettes/SampleSize/SampleSizeCalculation.md

-Suppose we want to estimate the mean difference between two groups (intervention vs placebo) and would like to be able to test it against “no difference.”
+Suppose we want to estimate the mean difference between two groups (intervention vs placebo) and would like to be able to test it against “no difference”.
 We have to define which difference will be clinically relevant to test.
 Let assume that a difference of 20 between both groups is clinically relevant.
 We also need to guess in an educated way the standard deviation (SD) of the outcome in the groups.
 Let assume a SD of